hturnbull93/makers_notes/skills_workshops/servers_1.md

 ```

 - A TCPserver at port 2345 is created.
-- It accepts a connection through a "socket".
+- `server.accept` waits for a connection to be made.
 - The socket prompts for an input.
 - Returns an interpolated string.
 - Then closes.